Fees & Insurance

 Per session

-For couples navigating OCD, ROCD, ADHD, eating disorders, or relationship patterns connected to any of the above.
+For anxiety, OCD, ADHD, disordered eating patterns, depression, trauma, or relationship patterns connected to any of the above.
 Private pay in all states.
 Superbills available for out-of-network reimbursement.

 Small note: Sessions are billed at the time of service through a secure client portal.
 Payment by credit or debit card.